joelnitta/nectandra_ferns/data/README.md

 nectandra_rbcL.fasta: Newly generated rbcL sequences for this study in FASTA format.
 All sequences are pteridophytes (ferns and lycophytes) from Costa Rica.
 Sequence names correspond to 'genomic_id' in nectandra_DNA_accessions.csv.
-189 sequences.
+190 sequences.
-Shortest sequence 466 bp, longest sequence 1309 bp, mean sequence length 1291 bp.
+Shortest sequence 466 bp, longest sequence 1309 bp, mean sequence length 1287 bp.
+Exported from Geneious project folder "Clean Sporos Trimmed Genbank Submission" (raw Geneious project file not included in this dataset).

 --------------------------